youngeunkwon0405/Megatron-Bridge/README.md

 ## Overview

-Megatron Bridge is an extension of NVIDIA's Megatron Core library that enables pretraining and finetuning HuggingFace models using a performant and scalable training loop, with features like model parallelisms and FP8 precision.
+Megatron Bridge is a PyTorch native library under [NeMo Framework](https://github.com/NVIDIA-NeMo) that leverages [megatron-core](https://github.com/NVIDIA/Megatron-LM/tree/main/megatron/core) to provide state-of-the-art training throughput for top models.
+It enables researchers and community developers to do both pre and post training using a performant and scalable training loop, with features like model parallelisms and mixed precisions (FP8, BF16, FP4 etc.).
+Megatron Bridge users can either leverage existing 🤗HuggingFace models or define their custom PyTorch model definitions for end-to-end workflows with flexibility.

-Megatron Bridge is designed for researchers and engineers who need to train large-scale models efficiently while maintaining flexibility for experimentation and customization.

 ## 🔧 Installation